Chris-CBQA/POC_CSrp_Ubuntu/README.md

   sudo apt-get install -y dotnet-sdk-6.0
 ```

-Runtime instalation (If your machine will only execute your application), it uses the ASP.NET core which contains the most common Web Service utilities.
+Runtime installation (If your machine will only execute your application), it uses the ASP.NET core which contains the most common Web Service utilities.

 ```bash
   sudo apt-get install -y aspnetcore-runtime-6.0